Cwmfelinfach

 Cwmfelinfach is a small village located in the Sirhowy valley of south-east Wales.
 It is part of the district of Caerphilly within the historic boundaries of Monmouthshire.
-It is located north of Wattsville, about 5 miles north of the nearest town Risca, and south of Blackwood.
+It is located west of Wattsville, about 5 miles north of the nearest town Risca, and south of Blackwood.
 To the east the valley is bordered by the hills of Pen-y-Trwyn (1,028 ft / 313 m).
 To the west is Mynydd y Grug (1,132 ft / 345 m).

 Cwmfelinfach can be translated from Welsh as "valley of the little mill".

-The photograph shows Islwyn Road in Wattsville, rather than Cwmfelinfach.

 History

 The village was a small hamlet until the late 19th century; the majority of housing is therefore traditional terraced housing from the early 20th century.
 A map of 1885 shows the Melin (mill) and the Welsh Calvinistic Methodist chapel, Capel y Babell.
 The grave of William Thomas (Islwyn), a 19th-century poet in the Welsh language, can be found here.